salesforce/lwc-rfcs/text/0000-light-dom.md

 ## Adoption strategy

 This new feature does not break any existing components, it simply adds a new feature that developers have to opt for.
-There is no migration of the existing components needed.

-This feature should be exposed and explained to the component library developers as they might change how they develop their components internally.
+There is no automated migration of the existing components.
+As discussed above, Light DOM components differs from Shadow DOM components from the API and runtime standpoint.
+If a component author wishes to use Light DOM for any of their existing components, they will have to make the relevant changes manually.

 ## How we teach this